Nikos Gatsos: Biography

 After World War II, he worked with the Greek-British Review as a translator and with Ellinikí Radiofonía as a radio director.
-During that period he also began writing lyrics for the music of Manos Hadjidakis, opening a brilliant career in modern Greek songwriting.
-In due course he also collaborated with Mikis Theodorakis and other notable composers.
+During that period he also began writing lyrics for Manos Hadjidakis.
+In due course, he also collaborated with Mikis Theodorakis and other notable composers.
+His hard and language skills were noticed by the "Art Theatre", the "Greek National Theatre" and the "Popular Theatre" of Greece, and entrusted him to translate various plays - his magnum opus was the translation in Greek of the spanish tragedy "Blood Wedding" by Federico Garcia Lorca.

-His work as a whole combines universal poetic themes such as the problems of evil, injustice, sacrifice, and the pains of love, with more specifically Greek concerns such as the sorrows of exile.
+He was close to Manos Hadjidakis and Nana Mouskouri.
+His friends included Philip Sherrard, Peter Levi, Peter Jay, and Desmond O'Grady.

-His capability to handle language with accuracy led the "Art Theatre", the "National Theatre" and the "Popular Theatre" of Greece to entrust him with translations of various plays -translations that became "legendary"- first and foremost being "Blood Wedding" by Federico Garcia Lorca.
+He died in Athens on 12 May 1992, aged 80.

-He had a special relationship with Manos Hadjidakis and Nana Mouskouri.
-His British friends were Philip Sherrard, Peter Levi and Peter Jay, and his Irish friend, Desmond O'Grady.
+Amorgos poems

-He died in Athens on 12 May 1992.
+The poems in Amorgos are marked by their atmospheric qualities, as the poet seeks to capture the unique beauty and character of the island through vivid imagery and emotional depth.
+The collection has been praised for its poetic grandeur, as well as its ability to convey deep emotions and themes, such as love, loss, and the fragility of human existence.
+Gatsos' work is noted for its originality, as he pushes the boundaries of traditional poetic forms and styles.
+Gatsos' Amorgos is an essential work in modern Greek literature, offering readers a powerful and moving experience that showcases the beauty and complexity of human emotions.